trezor/trezor-suite/README.md

 ### Extracting messages for translation
 This package does not deal with the process of extracting messages for translation from your source code.

 For React apps it is recommended to use [babel-plugin-react-intl](https://github.com/yahoo/babel-plugin-react-intl).
-Then with `ttm merge-msgs` you can merge extracted messages to one JSON file.
+Then with `ttm merge-msgs` you can merge extracted messages to a single JSON file.

 Example configuration in the `babel.config.js`
 ```javascript